radon-h2020/radon-demonstrator/labs/functionhub.md

 ## Functions preparation
 Fetch the source code of the lambda functions.
 Visit the [GitHub repository](https://github.com/iaas-splab/todo-api-nodejs) and download the files.

-5 lambda functions are needed for the "ServerlessToDoListAPI" applciation:
+5 lambda functions are needed for the "ServerlessToDoListAPI" application:
 - create
 - delete
 - get